daandejongen/hysteresis_paper/README.md

 # Detecting hysteresis in psychological processes with the hysteretic threshold autoregressive (HysTAR) model

 Repository with all materials to (re)produce the paper "Detecting hysteresis in psychological processes with the hysteretic threshold autoregressive (HysTAR) model".
+(OSF PsyArchiv Pre-print [here](https://osf.io/preprints/psyarxiv/zrcft))

 ## Required software (all free and open-source)